All Episodes

 We've got birds dropping dead.

-We've got birds with deformities.
+We've got birds with deformities, frogs with deformities.

-We've got school children down in Australia who are required by law to wear hats because of the amount of ultraviolet radiation because of the ozone hole.
+We've got schoolchildren down in Australia who are required by law to wear hats because of the amount of ultraviolet radiation, because of the ozone hole.

 We've got a lot going on with the environment that is not good.

-I said this on Larry King the other day and I've said it on my program, Kevin.
+I said this on Larry King the other day, and I've said it on my program, Kevin.

-In the old days of piston engine aircraft that crossed the Pacific, about halfway across the Pacific, because of the amount of fuel they would carry, a little red light would come on that would say, point of no return.
+In the old days of a piston-engine aircraft that crossed the Pacific, about halfway across the Pacific, because of the amount of fuel they would carry, a little red light would come on.

-That was in the old High and Mighty with John Wayne.
+I was in the old High and Mighty with John Wayne.

 And in my opinion, humanity's little red light came on a while ago.